tomasbasham/tomasbasham.github.io/_posts/2013-06-09-setting-up-django-on-osx.md

 description: Web development with Django within virtual Python installations
 author: Tomas Basham
 comments: true
-category: Technology
+category: Development
-tags: technology python osx
+tags: development osx python
 ---
 Django is a Python web framework that encourages rapid development and clean, pragmatic design.
 Developed initially for a fast-paced environment where strict deadlines were the 'norm' Django was designed to make common web development task simple, quick and easy.